matthewpwilson/stacks/incubator/java-openliberty/templates/kafka/README.md

 # Kafka template for Open Liberty

-This is a template for the development of Liberty applications that can connect to Kafka using MicroProfile Reactive Messaging.
-There is a simple StarterApplication that enables basic production and consumption of events.
-The instructions for getting this up and running are below.
-As part of this, we have included a `docker-compose.yaml` file which will start a local Kafka and Zookeeper.
+This template can be used to develop Liberty applications that connect to Kafka by using MicroProfile Reactive messaging.
+A simple `StarterApplication` is included that enables basic production and consumption of events.

 ## Getting Started with the StarterApplication.